TheHolyRogerCoin/Rogerer/README.md

 }
 ```

-- Add the following to the dogecoin.conf:
+- Add the following to the theholyroger.conf:

 ```
 rpcthreads=100